arxignis/helm-charts/README.md

 ### Releasing Charts

-Charts are automatically released via GitHub Actions when changes are pushed to the `main` branch.
+Charts are automatically released via separate GitHub Actions workflows when changes are pushed to the `main` branch:

+- **Moat Chart**: Changes to `charts/moat/**` trigger the `release-moat.yaml` workflow
+- **Moat Operator Chart**: Changes to `charts/moat-operator/**` trigger the `release-moat-operator.yaml` workflow
-Changes to `charts/**` trigger the `release-charts.yaml` workflow.
-The workflow uses [chart-releaser-action](https://github.com/helm/chart-releaser-action) to package and publish charts to the GitHub Pages repository.
+- **Moat Stack Chart**: Changes to `charts/moat-stack/**` trigger the `release-moat-stack.yaml` workflow

+Each workflow can also be triggered manually via workflow_dispatch.
+The workflows use [chart-releaser-action](https://github.com/helm/chart-releaser-action) to package and publish charts to the GitHub Pages repository.

 ### Manual Release